lazygithub/ddns-start.sh/README.md

 at frist, you must have a domain

-second you need to register an account from https://www.dnspod.com
+second you need to register an account from https://www.dnspod.com and change the domain ns record to dnspod.com

 and then